phptuts/codingwithnoah/summer-camp/day-1/bristlebots/index.md

 ![Step 8](/images/summer-camp/day-1/bristlebots/step_8.jpg)

-9) Take a piece of take and attach the other wire to it.
+9) Using a piece of tape attach the other wire of the motor to the battery.

 ![Step 9](/images/summer-camp/day-1/bristlebots/step_9.jpg)

-10) Take 5 to 10 minutes and play around with your bristle bot.
+10) Play around with your bristle bot.

 ![Step 9](/images/summer-camp/day-1/bristlebots/step_10.gif)

-### Bristlebots Race
+## Bristlebots Race

 Group into 3 to 4 people and create a race track.
 You will have 10 to 15 minutes to do this with cardboard, glue, and anything we can get from the art supplies.
-After the take minutes to play around with the tracks and change the position of your battery and motor.
+After the take a minutes to play around with the tracks and change the position of your battery and motor.
 See if you can make the bot go in a straight line.
 We'll then take about 10 to 15 minutes to race the bots.

-### Limitations of bristle bots

-We'll then have a conversation on the limitations of the bristlebots and how we can improve on this model.
+## Review

+- What are the limitations of the bristbots?
+- How do you change the direction the motor is spinning when you hook into a battery?
+- What did you learn?